-There's some slight caveats to how it works, but whether you want to dip in during select moments of play the game in its entirety, this is the full Zelda Breath of the Wild with your Labo VR headset - even if we would argue it isn't really VR at all.
+There's some slight caveats to how it works, whether you want to dip in during select moments of play the game in its entirety, it's entirely possible to play Zelda Breath of the Wild with your Labo VR headset - even if we would argue it isn't really VR at all.

 There are several simple steps for you to play Zelda Breath of the Wild VR, though the game doesn't explain in any detail how to get there.
 Here's how:

-- First, download the latest software update for Zelda: Breath of the Wild (version 1.6.0).
+1. First, download the latest software update for Zelda: Breath of the Wild (version 1.6.0).
 To do this, on the Home screen, press the + button, then Software Update, and then Via the Internet.
 Also, make sure you have Labo VR fully assembled and ready to go.

-- Load up your Zelda save file, then when ready to enter Zelda VR, pause the game, then select Options.
+2. Load up any Zelda save file, then when ready to enter Zelda VR, pause the game, then select Options.

 How Zelda: Breath in the Wild VR works

-Though Zelda Breath of the Wild VR isn't available yet, we already know a handful of key details about how the VR mode will work:
+Here are a handful of key details about how the VR mode works: